krumelmonster/autowrt/README.md

 ## Summary

 AutoWRT is planned to be a python application to excecute handsfree out-of-the-box installation of OpenWRT.
+It requires no internet connection.
 It currently supports the Xiaomi 4A Gigabit and Xiaomi 4A 100m Routers via an [OpenWRTInvasion](https://github.com/acecilia/OpenWRTInvasion)-based exploit.
 Support for the Xiaomi 3Gv1 and Redmi RC2100 is planned to be implemented soon.

 This software is for educational purposes only.
 Excecute it on your own resposibility.